Russia may increase the grouping of infrared satellites for monitoring fires and emergencies

 According to Leonid Makridenko, general director of VNIIEM,An increase in the number of satellites in orbit will allow not only to monitor fires and other natural emergencies in Russia, but also to map and discover new areas of gas and oil fields.

-The development of a group of up to six spacecraft will allow for global coverage and detection of fires in an area of up to 5 to 5 m.
+The development of a constellation of up to six spacecraft will provide global coverage and detection of fires with a field area of up to 5 by 5 m.

 Leonid Makridenko, General Director of VNIIEM

-Earlier, SpaceX head Ilon Musk showed 60 first InternetX satellites - Starlink, designed to create a global Internet provider across the planet.
+Earlier, the head of SpaceX, Elon Musk, showed 60 of the first InternetX satellites - Starlink, intended to create a global Internet provider throughout the planet.